Training Grant in Cancer Prevention and Control in Priority Populations

 First year:

 Stacyann Bailey, PhD is a former T32 fellow who earned her PhD in biomedical engineering from Rensselaer Polytechnic Institute and completed her undergraduate studies at the City College of New York.
 Dr. Bailey is trained in the assessment of bone matrix quality and mechanical properties, which degrades with aging and diseases.
 Her research interest lies in the development of new strategies to predict, manage, and mitigate pathological fractures in cancer patients.
 As a research fellow, she investigated the clinical and pathological characteristics associated with knowledge and perceived risk of osteoporosis and adherence to behaviors that promote bone health in older breast cancer patients.
-Currently, Dr. Bailey is an Assistant Professor in the Department of Biomedical Engineering at UMass Amherst.
+Currently, Dr. Bailey is an Assistant Professor in the Department of Biomedical Engineering at UMass Amherst, where she has been awarded an NCI R21 entitled “The role of extracellular matrix quality in the prediction of metastasis-induced skeletal fragility and response to immunotherapy.”

 Former trainees have gone on to pursue academic research careers.
 Our alumni have a strong record of publications and have received research career development awards and independent research grants from the NIH, American Cancer Society, American Society of Clinical Oncology, and more.